Aliases for CHRM2 Gene

 The muscarinic cholinergic receptors belong to a larger family of G protein-coupled receptors.
 The functional diversity of these receptors is defined by the binding of acetylcholine to these receptors and includes cellular responses such as adenylate cyclase inhibition, phosphoinositide degeneration, and potassium channel mediation.
 Muscarinic receptors influence many effects of acetylcholine in the central and peripheral nervous system.
 The muscarinic cholinergic receptor 2 is involved in mediation of bradycardia and a decrease in cardiac contractility.
 Multiple alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CHRM2 Gene

-CHRM2 (Cholinergic Receptor, Muscarinic 2) is a Protein Coding gene.
-Diseases associated with CHRM2 include tendinosis and neurogenic bladder.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled acetylcholine receptor activity.
+CHRM2 (Cholinergic Receptor Muscarinic 2) is a Protein Coding gene.
+Diseases associated with CHRM2 include Intestinal Schistosomiasis and Parasitic Helminthiasis Infectious Disease.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
 An important paralog of this gene is CHRM4.